grea09/color/article/article.md

 As proven in [@penberthy_ucpop_1992], the classical POP algorithm is *sound* and *complete*.
 In order to prove that these properties apply to LOLLIPOP, we need to introduce some hypothesis :

-* operators updated during by online planning are known.
+* operators updated by online planning are known.
 * user provided steps are known.
 * user provided plans don't contain illegal artifacts.
 This includes toxic or inconsistent actions, lying links and cycles.

-First, We define some additional properties of partial plans.
+First, we define some additional properties of partial plans.

 <div id="def:fullsupport" class="definition" name="Full Support">
 A partial plan $p$ is fully supported if each of its steps $o \in p.S$ is.
 A step is fully supported if each of its preconditions $f \in pre(o)$ is supported.
 A precondition is fully supported if it exists a causal link $l$ that provides it.
 We can note :